AustinKelsay/jscraft-4-kids/README.md

 - **Dynamic Lighting**: Objects and sky change based on celestial positions
 - **Object Targeting**: Yellow highlight shows which object you can interact with
 - **Realistic Objects**: Trees with multiple foliage layers, procedurally deformed rocks, detailed houses with windows and doors
+- **Living Animals**: Cows, pigs, and horses that wander around with simple animations

 ## 🎯 Fun Challenges to Try